U.S. Justice Department to appeal Trump special master order - NewsBreak

 The government is investigating Trump for mishandling classified government documents and improperly bringing them to his Florida home after leaving the White House.

-The post U.S. Justice Department to appeal Trump special master order appeared first on Daily Montanan .
+The post U.S. Justice Department to appeal Trump special master order appeared first on New Jersey Monitor .